Nuclear power in Japan: Early years

 Three experimental reactors installed in Tōkai, Ibaraki, played key roles in the early development of nuclear power in Japan: from left to right, JRR-1 (1957), JRR-2 (1960), and JRR-3 (1962).

 Japan's nuclear development began in the 1930s with the Japanese nuclear weapons program.
 After the war, the United States imposed a total ban on nuclear research during the post-war occupation of Japan.

-Following the December 1953 Atoms for Peace speech the UN General Assembly by U.S. President Eisenhower, future Prime Minister Yasuhiro Nakasone and his peers from the Kaishintō Party (a forerunner to the Liberal Democratic Party) drafted a 235-million-yen budget (the amount symbolically referencing uranium-235).
+Following the December 1953 Atoms for Peace speech at the UN General Assembly by U.S. President Eisenhower, future Prime Minister Yasuhiro Nakasone and his peers from the Kaishintō Party (a forerunner to the Liberal Democratic Party) drafted a 235-million-yen budget (the amount symbolically referencing uranium-235).
 Members of the National Diet took part in the 1955 Geneva Conference on the Peaceful Uses of Atomic Energy and drafted legislation governing Japan's nuclear program.

 Around the same time, the Atomic Energy Act of 1954 was enacted in America, and Japan received condensed uranium from the country in 1955.
 Two experimental reactors, JRR-1 (built by North American Aviation's nuclear division) and JRR-2 (largely based on Chicago Pile-5), were constructed.
 A much more powerful experimental reactor JRR-3 was completed in 1962 by a consortium led by Hitachi, the first experimental reactor to be fully designed and built in Japan.
 Also in 1955, Nakasone's group drafted the Atomic Energy Basic Law, which was enacted in Japan to promote nuclear power while limiting activities strictly to peaceful purposes.
 The Japanese Atomic Energy Commission was established as a regulatory body, with its first chair, Matsutarō Shōriki, a newspaper magnate, also being a key promoter of nuclear power in Japan.

 A prototype nuclear power station, JPDR, began power generation on 26 October 1963.
 Japan's first commercial nuclear power plant, the Tōkai Nuclear Power Plant, was built using main components imported from the General Electric Company in the UK and was connected to the grid on 25 July 1966.
 This reactor remains the only Magnox reactor ever built on Japanese soil.
 In 1969, the first nuclear-powered ship in Japan (and the fourth in the world), Mutsu, was launched by Mitsubishi Heavy Industries (reactor) and IHI (hull).